Gerolf Annemans: Member of the European Parliament

 For the 2014 European elections, Annemans was the leading candidate of Vlaams Belang for the European Parliament and was elected as the sole MEP of his party.
 Annemans would resign as party leader soon after taking office as MEP due to poor election results in the 2014 Belgian federal election, where VB lost 75% of its seats.

 In his first term as a MEP, Annemans helped form the Europe of Nations and Freedom group, where he would serve as treasurer from 2015 to 2017.
 Throughout his first term, Annemans was a strong critic of mass immigration, saying that self interest should be at the centre of foreign policy.

 In the 2019 European elections, Annemans would lead the Vlaams Belang list to come in second, only behind the New Flemish Alliance.
 Annemans would move to the new Identity and Democracy group.
 He served as President of the European political party of Identity and Democracy in that period.

 For the 2024 European elections, Annemans decided not to be list leader.
 He was placed third on the list as Vlaams Belang won the election.
 Annemans would serve as treasurer of the new Patriots for Europe group.

 Private life

 Gerolf Annemans is married and has three children.
+He was born in Antwerp.